Small & Medium Enterprises

 Managed EDR for Small Teams

-- We monitor, you work – no alerts on your screen
+- We monitor, you work.
+No alerts on your screen.

 - Monthly cancellation, fair prices for small budgets